Building a Community Around Your Blog: Tools and Strategies

 Define Your Community Purpose and Audience

-Start by writing one sentence that answers: who this community serves and what change it delivers.
-A crisp mission aligns moderation, content, and member expectations, and it reduces churn by giving members a clear reason to stay engaged.
+Begin by writing one sentence that explains who your community helps and what change it brings.
+A clear mission hones moderation, content, and sets member expectations.
+It also reduces member drop-off by showing them why to stay involved.
 Build that mission before you pick a platform or schedule your first event.

 Build a Simple Audience Persona